rendell/theconchparadox/chapters/Conch_book/_feedback.md

 Het is wel ook heel intrigerend vind ik zelf ook te kijken naar waar in huidig opzicht de zwakten zitten, juist ook iets heel sterks verborgen kan zijn.
 Omdenken is een groot goed.
 Ik lees er graag over want het helpt om vanuit andere perspectieven te benaderen.
 Thanks!
 Ik kijk uit naar je publicatie.

+## Janot Mendler de Suarez
+Just Brilliant Rendell - I am still working on what exactly I think we need to move with clarity and purpose into the space of opportunity that is the chaos we are all swimming in, however your conch metaphor is definitely illuminating, especially in the way you embrace vulnerability in telling your personal story with such candor - it creates a compassionate context that is also a key to the transmutation we are both committed to - a process of co-discovery as much as doing;)